weathergard/minbuild/README.md

 # MinBuild

 Sometimes using tools like Webpack, Browserify, or whatever else, is sort of a bummer.
-Especially for smaller projects, or for code that you won't be keeping up with much (who wants fix a 4 year-old build configuation?).
-Yet having the freedom to split frontend code into files is really nice.
+Especially for smaller projects, or for code that you won't be keeping up with much (no one wants to fix a 4 year-old build configuation).
+Yet having the freedom to split frontend code into separate files is really nice.
 So here's a tool that's simple to the point of stupidity, which lets you create large structured codebases.

 All of the module management is done via a single dependency object, accessed from the `include` and `declare` identifiers (declare these as globals in your linter).